spokenweb/spokenweb-metadata-scheme/docs/4-metadata-fields.rst

 4.12.
 Language
 **************

-Select from the drop-down menu the language of a recording.
+Enter the language(s) of a recording.
 More languages will be added as we are listening through the collection.

+| Examples:
+| English
+| French
+| English, French
+| English, French, Spanish
+| English, Cree

 ----